 - 1. Each option shall be exercisable at such time or times, during such period and for such number of shares as shall be determined by the Plan Administrator and set forth in the documents evidencing the option.
 However, no option shall have a term in excess of ten (10) years measured from the Award Date. - 2.
-The Plan Administrator shall also have the discretionary authority, which may be consistent with Code Section 162(m), to structure one or more Awards under the Discretionary Grant Program so that those Awards shall vest and become exercisable only after the achievement of pre-established performance objectives based on one or more Performance Goals and measured over the performance period specified by the Plan Administrator at the time of the Award. - 3.
-Notwithstanding the foregoing, the following limitations shall apply with respect to the vesting schedules established for the Awards made under the Discretionary Grant Program, subject to the acceleration provisions in Paragraph C.2 below and Section IV of this Article Two: - (i) for any such Award which is to vest on the basis of Service, the minimum vesting period shall be one (1) year, with the rate of vesting over that period to be determined by the Plan Administrator; and - (ii) for any such Award which is to vest on the basis of performance objectives, the performance period shall have a duration of at least one year. - (iii) The requirements set forth in Section I.B.3(i) and (ii) above need not apply to grants approved by the Plan Administrator in an amount not to exceed five percent (5%) of the shares authorized for grant under the Plan.
+The Plan Administrator shall also have the discretionary authority to structure one or more Awards under the Discretionary Option Grant Program so that those Awards shall vest and become exercisable only after the achievement of pre-established performance objectives based on one or more Performance Goals and measured over the performance period specified by the Plan Administrator at the time of the Award. - 3.
+Notwithstanding the foregoing, the following limitations shall apply with respect to the vesting schedules established for the Awards made under the Discretionary Option Grant Program, subject to the acceleration provisions in Paragraphs C.1 and C.2 below and Section IV of this Article Two: - (i) for any such Award which is to vest on the basis of Service, the minimum vesting period shall be one (1) year, with the rate of vesting over such period to be determined by the Plan Administrator; and - (ii) for any such Award which is to vest on the basis of performance objectives, the performance period shall have a duration of at least one year. - (iii) The requirements set forth in Section I.B.3(i) and (ii) above need not apply to grants approved by the Plan Administrator in an amount not to exceed five percent (5%) of the total number of shares authorized for grant under the Plan as set forth in Section V.A. of Article One.